Structured Difference-of-Q via Orthogonal Learning: Introduction

-Learning optimal dynamic treatment rules, or sequential policies for taking actions, is important, although often only observational data is available.
-Many recent works in offline reinforcement learning develop methodology to evaluate and optimize sequential decision rules, without the ability to conduct online exploration.
+Sequential decision-making is a cornerstone of many real-world applications, from personalized healthcare~\citep{jayaraman2024primer} to autonomous systems~\citep{levine2020offline}, where optimizing dynamic treatment regimes or action policies is critical.
+However, in many domains, only observational data is available, limiting the ability to conduct online exploration~\citep{pmlr-v213-gupta23a}.
+Offline reinforcement learning (RL) enables evaluating and optimizing sequential decision rules in such settings, where the goal is to learn optimal policies from historical data without the ability to actively interact with the environment.

-An extensive literature on causal inference and machine learning establishes methodologies for learning \textit{causal contrasts,} such as the \textit{conditional average treatment effect} (CATE) \citep{wager2018estimation,foster2019orthogonal,kunzel2019metalearners,kennedy2020optimal}, which is sufficient for making optimal decisions.
-Methods that specifically estimate causal contrasts (such as the CATE), can better adapt to potentially smoother or more structured contrast functions, while methods that instead contrast estimates (by taking the difference of outcome regressions or $Q$ functions) can not.
-Additionally, estimation of causal contrasts can be improved via orthogonalization or double machine learning \citep{kennedy2022semiparametric,chernozhukov2018double}.
-Estimating the causal contrast is both sufficient for optimal decisions and statistically favorable.
+Offline reinforcement learning shares deep connections with causal inference.
+An extensive literature on causal inference and machine learning establishes methodologies for learning \textit{causal contrasts,} such as the \textit{conditional average treatment effect} (CATE) \citep{wager2018estimation,foster2019orthogonal,kunzel2019metalearners,kennedy2020optimal}, the covariate-conditional difference in outcomes under treatment and control, which is sufficient for making optimal decisions.
+A key ``inductive bias" motivation is that the causal contrast (i.e. the difference that actions make on outcomes) may be smoother or more structured (e.g., sparser) than the main effects (what happens under either action by itself, $Q^\pi$).
+Methods that specifically estimate these contrast functions could potentially adapt to this favorable structure when it is available.
+A classically-grounded and rapidly growing line of work on double, orthogonal, or debiased machine learning \citep{kennedy2022semiparametric,chernozhukov2018double} derives improved estimation procedures for these targets.
+Estimating the causal contrast can be statistically favorable.

-In this work, building on recent advances in heterogeneous treatment effect estimation, we focus on estimating analogous causal contrasts for offline reinforcement learning, namely $\blipadv_t^\pi(s) =Q_t^\pi(s,1) - Q_t^\pi(s,0)$, and natural multiple-action generalizations thereof.
+In this work, building on recent advances in heterogeneous treatment effect estimation, we focus on estimating analogous causal contrasts for offline reinforcement learning, namely $\blipadv_t^\pi(s;a,a_0) =Q_t^\pi(s,a) - Q_t^\pi(s,a_0)$, for possible actions $a,a_0$ in the action space $\mathcal{A}$.
+While we initially focus on binary actions for clarity, our framework naturally extends to multiple actions.
+This is closely related to, but different from advantage functions in reinforcement learning, defined as $Q^\pi(s, a)-V^\pi(s)$, the advantage of taking action $a$ beyond the policy.
+For brevity, we denote the binary-action difference-of-$Q$, $\blipadv_t^\pi(s) =Q_t^\pi(s,1) - Q_t^\pi(s,0)$.